guardian/support-dotcom-components/src/server/signin-gate/logic.md

 "Gandalf" is the marketing name for this journey: a 100% rollout run entirely by Guardian rules with no Auxia involvement.

-Active for a reader when their country code (case-insensitively) appears in the `gandalfSignInGateCountries` channel switch list.
-Unknown or unlisted countries never enter this section and follow the rules above.
-Removing a country from the list (or clearing the list, or the field being absent from `channel-switches.json`) restores that country's previous behaviour — the rollback path.
-Counters are per country, because campaigns differ by country group.
+Active for a reader when the `enableGandalfSignInGate` channel switch is on and their country code is `NZ`.
+Unknown or other countries never enter this section and follow the rules above.
+Switching the switch off (or the field being absent from `channel-switches.json`) disables the journey — the rollback path.
+The trigger is the standard `dailyArticleCount` payload field: the reader's pageview count for the current day, including this pageview.

 This journey is 100% rollout, not an A/B test: no MVT/audience-share allocation is used, and Auxia is never consulted — no GetTreatments call and no